 iii.
 “The meaning of the Hebrew word for worship is to prostrate oneself, not to praise God for his attributes, which is what the English word worship means.
 But here we must note that although the meaning of the Hebrew word differs from the English word, the Hebrew understanding of worship nevertheless also involves giving God praise for his attributes.
 That is what is being said here.
 Here the nations of the world are told to give God glory.”
 (Boice)

 b.
 O families of the peoples: God promised Abraham, in you all the families of the earth shall be blessed (Genesis 12:3), and that promise would be fulfilled in Abraham’s greatest descendant, Jesus the Messiah.
-The same word for families found in Genesis 12:3 is used in Psalm 96:7: Give to the Lord, O families of the peoples, give to the Lord glory and strength.
-Psalm 96:7 has in mind the fulfillment of the promise of Genesis 12:3.
+The same word for families found in Genesis 12:3 is used in Psalm 96:7: Give to the LORD, O families of the peoples, give to the LORD glory and strength.
+This verse may refer to the fulfillment of the promise of Genesis 12:3.

 i.
 “In this stanza the worship of God is described as our bringing something to God rather than our coming to God to get something from him.
 We usually think of it the other way around.
 We think of coming to church to receive either: (1) knowledge through the teaching or (2) specific gifts from God as his answers to our prayers.
 But here worship is chiefly our bringing praise and offerings to God.”
 (Boice)

 iii.
-The three-times repetition of this phrase impresses the urgency of the call, and is a subtle reference to the Triune nature of God.
+The triple repetition of this phrase impresses the urgency of the call, and is a subtle reference to the Triune nature of God.

 d.
 Bring an offering, and come into His courts: Sacrifice is appropriate for the worshipper.
 True worship is often revealed by sacrifice in some way.

 i.
-Beautyand holinessare not often connected ideas in our popular culture.
+Beauty and holiness are not often connected ideas in our popular culture.
 Yet in reality, there is surpassing allure and attractiveness in true holiness.
-If a purported type of holiness has little beauty, it may be questioned if it is true holiness.
+If a purported type of holiness has little beauty, it may not be true holiness.

 ii.
 “Fear of God is the blush upon the face of holiness enhancing its beauty.”
 (Spurgeon)